TW Viewpoint | Where Did the Celts Come From?August 23, 2017 | Jonathan Riley

 Since the research and production of this video took place it has come to

-proposed a much more recent migration.
-The new estimated time frame now
+which proposed a much more recent migration.
+The new estimated time frame

-sits between 2000 to 4000 years ago.
-This now agrees with the corroborating
+now sits between 2000 to 4000 years ago.
+This now agrees with the

-evidence found in the Declaration of Arbroath.
-The links to both journals
+corroborating evidence found in the Declaration of Arbroath.
+The links to

 To subscribe to our channel click here.
 To access articles, telecasts and booklets from Tomorrow's World visit our website TWCanada.org.
 Few things seem to work some scientists into a frenzy more than the words Intelligent Design.
 Why isn't Intelligent Design science?